hacdias/webdav/README.md

 ### Reverse Proxy Service

 When using a reverse proxy implementation, like Caddy, Nginx, or Apache, note that you need to forward the correct headers in order to avoid 502 errors.
-Here's a Nginx configuration example:

-#### nginx
+#### Nginx Configuration Example

 ```nginx
 location / {
   proxy_pass http://127.0.0.1:8080;